United States home front during World War II: Immigration policies during and after World War II

 After World War II, there was also the Truman Directive of 1945, which did not allow more people to migrate but did use the immigration quotas to let in more displaced people after the war.
 There was also the War Brides Act of 1945, which allowed spouses of US soldiers to get an expedited path towards citizenship.
 In contrast, the 1952 Immigration and Nationality Act, also known as the McCarran-Walter Act, turned away migrants based not on their country of origin but rather whether they are moral or diseased.

 Repatriation of Americans abroad

 When World War II began in Europe during 1939, the United States would attempt to repatriate approximately 100,000 Americans who were in Europe.
 The Special Division was created within the US State Department to handle matters involving the war and giving assistance to Americans who were abroad and being repatriated with Breckinridge Long being given responsibility of the Special Division.
 The US government would end up chartering 6 ships from United States Lines to repatriate Americans.
-On November 4, 1939 the Neutrality Act was signed into law which banned American ships from traveling to "'states engaged in armed conflict.'" and by early November 75,000 Americans had been repatriated from Europe.
+On November 4, 1939, the Neutrality Act was signed into law which banned American ships from traveling to "'states engaged in armed conflict.'" and by early November 75,000 Americans had been repatriated from Europe.

+Upon the declaration of war on Germany and the beginning of The Final Solution, the State Department once again attempted to repatriate more Americans.
+This was difficult as there was no way to communicate with them and tell them about the possibility of repatriation.
+Joseph Green of the Special Division suggested looking at passports issued in Europe in 1941 along with those who got passports validated in 1940 or 1941 if they were looking to stay in Europe but Long said that was impractical leaving it to the Swiss to handle this matter but denied the Swiss from looking at American files.
+A memo written by Joseph Green found that 5,111 Americans were interned in Germany with 1,191 having passports.
+Germany said that Americans would be treated similar to the way POWs with Germany arresting American civilians in Berlin "and the Eastern territories" in what they said was in response to how the United States was treating German citizens.
+The United States did not repatriate Americans in Slovakia as Slovakia was trying to use them as political leverage and Hungary for logistical reasons.
+By September 1944, 30,000 Americans were in Europe.